Are Chiropractic Brochures Still Necessary?

 Your Brochures Aren’t For Patients

 Part of the problem is that most chiropractic brochures are created by chiropractors, whose intent largely focuses on getting the philosophical nuances just right.
-Unfortunately for most patients these subtle distinctions are lost on them and they aren’t particularly interested.
-Instead they get the impression that chiropractic is dense, complicated and joyless.
+Unfortunately for most patients these subtle distinctions are lost on them.
+They aren’t particularly interested.
+Instead they get the impression that chiropractic is dense, complicated and well, joyless.

 Patients don’t need or want a Wikipedia entry.
 They can get that on the Internet.
 And that’s the greatest misconception about chiropractic brochures: that they perform some type of patient education.